BYUI-ECEN-361-Classes/lab-02-interrupts-timers-jasonflame3/Documentation/Assignment.md

 ## Part 2 Questions (3 pts)

-1. What has happened to the speed of the timers? [*answer here*]
+1. What has happened to the speed of the timers?

+   They got 8 times slower

-2. What is the new frequency of LED D1? [*answer here*]
+2. What is the new frequency of LED D1?

+   0.125 Hz or toggles every 8 seconds

 3. When we changed the frequency, did the Seven-Segment Light update rate change?  (hint, look at the clocks driving the APB1, APB2 buses and which timers are on which bus.
-Recall that the Seven-Segment timer is Tim17) [*answer here*]
+Recall that the Seven-Segment timer is Tim17)

+   Yes the update rate changed. the seven segment display is on timer 17 which is connected to the APB2 Prescaler.

 ## Part 3: Reaction Timer (5 pts)